timescale/docs/ai/sql-interface.md

 The key part is that the `ORDER BY` contains a distance measure against a constant or a pseudo-constant.

 Note that if performing a query without an index, you will always get an exact result, but the query will be slow (it has to read all of the data you store for every query).
-With an index, your queries will be order-of-magnitude faster, but the results are approximate (because there are no known indexing techniques that are exact see [here for more](TODO)).
+With an index, your queries will be order-of-magnitude faster, but the results are approximate (because there are no known indexing techniques that are exact see [here for more][vector-search-indexing]).

 Nevertheless, there are excellent approximate algorithms.
 There are 3 different indexing algorithms available on the Timescale platform: Timescale Vector Index, pgvector HNSW, and pgvector ivfflat.
 Below is the trade-offs between these algorithms: